+While you’re at it, drop those filters and scrub them alongside the tips.
 This may seem extreme, but of all the technology on a sprayer, the nozzle has the biggest impact on the effectiveness and efficiency of the spray job.
 Take the opportunity over the winter months to clean and inspect the tips for damage so the sprayer is ready for calibration in the spring.

 Thanks to Jason Boersma (@RVFBoys), Ridge Valley Farms, Ontario, who sparked this article with his tweet: “Great job for a cold winter day, soak & clean all your tips to be ready for spring also saves on down time!”